Sh720-bil/vpc/README.md

 # vpc
-it ia an private cloud
+for creating an private cloud